 As a Live365 Broadcaster, you have some control over the location of your listener audience and their stream access.
-You will find geo-locking, IP bans and maximum session duration settings in the Settings section of the Navigation Bar.
+You will find geo-blocking, IP bans and maximum session duration settings in the Settings section of the Navigation Bar.

 To get started, select Settings > Restrictions.
 Along the top of the Stream Restrictions pane, you will see three tabs: Geo-blocking, IP bans and Session Duration.

 In the Geo-Blocking tab, you can blanket-ban listeners from certain countries.
 You can see a list of countries that have connected to your stream in the past month by selecting Reports > Historic > Geographic Breakdown tab.
 Read more about your Live365 stream reports here.